Vladimirchizh/final_project_MLDL/README.md

 Mines Nancy, ML&DL 2020 Course Final Project
 ## Data preparation
-There were not so much changes applied to the data
+There were not so many changes applied to the data
-- My pipeline for data retreiving was to take mean traffic for the area for every hour and then to create sequences of five hours after the current value so we could use the obtained data for RNN
+- My pipeline for data retreiving was to extract mean traffic for the area for every hour and then to create sequences of five hours after every value, so I could use the obtained data for Recurent Neural Network
 - I used not the volume of traffic but its normalized difference from the hour to hour starting the first value
 ```
 df[i].diff() \
   .fillna(df[i][0]).astype(np.int64)
 ```
 - I applied this pipeline for two experiments:
-1) predicted the traffic for the whole city of Austin
+1) to predict the traffic for the whole city of Austin
-2) predicted the traffic for each of the given locations in Austin
+2) to predict the traffic for each of the given locations in Austin

 ## RNN model
 As a base for my deep learning model I have chosen LTSM.